ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 2. Share an example of using the command with a path to a *directory* as an argument.
 3. Share an example of using the command with a path to a *file* as an argument.

 So that's 9 total examples (3 for each command).
-For each, include:
+For **each of the 9 examples**, include:

-- A screenshot or Markdown [code block](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) showing the command and its output
+- A screenshot or Markdown [code block](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) showing the command and its output.
-- What the working directory was when the command was run
+- What the **absolute path** to the working directory was when the command was run.
 - A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
-- Indicate whether the output is an *error* or not, and if it's an error, explain why it's an error.
+- Indicate explicitly whether the output is an *error* or not, and if it's an error, explain why it's an error in one or two sentences.
+**Note:** Make sure to use backticks \` around keywords such as commands, file names, paths, etc. to make them show up as code like `cd`.

 You will upload your submission by publishing the page on Github Pages, then printing the page to PDF and uploading to the Lab Report 1 assignment on Gradescope.

-**Note:** Make sure to use backticks \` around keywords such as commands, file names, paths, etc. to make them show up as code like `cd`.

 ### Submission FAQ